← Projects

 OpenEden RWA Intelligence Suite

-A consulting engagement producing three research modules for OpenEden’s RWA products: PRISM, USDO, and TBILL — with reproducible pipelines, charts, and test coverage.
+A consulting engagement delivering three research modules for OpenEden’s RWA products: PRISM, USDO, and TBILL — with reproducible pipelines, charts, and tests.

 Consulting Python pandas Reproducible reports

-Problem OpenEden needed institutional-grade clarity on competitive positioning, real usage (velocity) in XRPL vs Ethereum, and the structural drivers behind USDO supply drawdowns — in a form that could be validated, reproduced, and handed off.
+Problem OpenEden needed clear, reproducible analysis on competitive positioning, on-chain usage (velocity) on XRPL vs Ethereum, and drivers behind USDO supply drawdowns — in a form that could be validated and handed off.

-Solution Shipped a 3-module intelligence suite: (1) competitive landscape + objection handling, (2) on-chain velocity + chain prioritization + 90-day actions, (3) supply cohort modeling with scenario planning and cohort-flow artifacts — backed by cached raw data, analysis scripts, and unit tests.
+Solution Delivered three modules: (1) competitive landscape and objection handling, (2) on-chain velocity, chain prioritization, and 90-day actions, (3) supply cohort modeling with scenario planning and cohort-flow artifacts — with cached raw data, analysis scripts, and unit tests.

 What shipped